Estimated reading time: 9 minutes

-Any time you write a letter treat it like you would a sandwich with the top, middle and bottom.
+When you write a letter, treat it like a sandwich with the top, middle and bottom.

 This type of resignation letter will let the employer know you are leaving the company and on what date.

-It’s all about what you put in the meat of the sandwich that counts but don’t forget the bread.
+It’s all about the sandwich’s meat that counts, but don’t forget the bread.

 I believe this is the type of resignation letter where you can add your emotions about the company.